shmack01/TranscriptionApp/README.md

 **TODO LIST**
 - Add feature for saving to a file
-- Implement parsing MP3/4 files - **COMPLETED** Tested with v1.22.6
+- Implement parsing MP3/4 files - **COMPLETED AND TESTED** Tested with v1.22.6
 - Current parsing audio files status
-- Test with large wav files
+- Add code for large wav files
-- [Optional]
+- [Optional] Develop with Transcription Batch if needed.

 ## Get Started
 Solution uses Translator and Speech services.
 The current solution pulls values from Environment Variables.
 This will need to be updated for more secure method